OWelton-Rosie/stationery/.github/README.md

 # Todo
-- Have the categorisation text be inside the grey staionery list background
+- Have the categorisation text be inside the grey stationery list background
 - Make copied to clipboard message nicer